Mont Albert, Victoria

 Mont Albert is an inner eastern suburb of Melbourne, Victoria, Australia, 12 kilometres east of Melbourne's Central Business District, located within the Cities of Boroondara and Whitehorse local government areas.
 Mont Albert recorded a population of 4,948 at the 2021 census.

 The main shopping centre of Mont Albert is Hamilton Street, a small street lined with shops.
 The suburb had its own railway station before being demolished as part of the Level Crossing Removal Project.

 History

-Mont Albert Post Office opened on 1 August 1914.
-A Mont Albert North Post Office opened in 1957 and closed in 1993.

-The town is most likely named after the husband of Queen Victoria, Albert, Prince Consort (1819–1861).
+A residential subdivision south of the railway line, containing the current shopping centre, was put up for sale in 1887.
+The subdivision was planned in expectation of further land investment, which was delayed by the 1890s slump.
+Despite this, a local advancement association obtained the establishment of a railway station in 1891.
+The Surrey Hills golf club (1892-1907) utilized the ground on the north side of the railway line until residences appeared in any number.

-The local shopping centre (Hamilton Street (pictured to the right) began to be built in about 1913, immediately south of the railway station.
-A tram service along Whitehorse Road, to the suburb's north-eastern corner, was opened in 1915.
-Houses between the tram and railway lines are characterised as Edwardian, English Domestic Revival and Arts and Crafts traditions.
+The local shopping centre, located just south of the railway station, began construction in 1913.
+In 1915, a tram service along Whitehorse Road to the suburb's north-western corner was established.
+Houses between tram and railway lines are distinguished by Edwardian, English Domestic Revival, and Arts and Crafts styles.

+Mont Albert was an upper middle-class neighbourhood, and its strong brick three-story elementary school (1917) boasts many outstanding students, including MPs, scholars, and a university vice-chancellor.
+Houses are generously proportioned and sit on large lots.
+In 2014, Mont Albert Primary School had 691 students.

+The Mont Albert businesses have kept a wider variety of retail establishments than is typical for a small town, however several were lost when the Salvation Army's southern headquarters were established there.
+The eastern edge of Mont Albert is Elgar Road, which has been home to a gas factory, a technical college, and the Elgar campus of Box Hill TAFE.
+The Kingsley Gardens public reserve is right next door.

+Historical population

 Demographics

 At the 2016 Australian Census, there were 4,840 people living in Mont Albert as their hometown.